MaximeKjaer/kjaer.io/_posts/2018-09-18-distributed-algorithms.md

     trigger <uvsView, view>;
 {% endhighlight %}

-## From message passing to Shared memory
+## Shared Memory (SM)
 In this section, we'll take a look at shared memory through a series of distributed algorithms that enable distributed data storage through read and write operations.
 These shared memory abstractions are called *registers*, since they resemble one.

 The variations we'll look at vary in the number of processes that can read or write.
 Specifically, we'll look at:

 - $(1, N)$ regular register
+- $(1, 1)$ atomic register
 - $(1, N)$ atomic register
-- $(N, N)$ atomic register

 The tuple notation above represents the supported number of writers and readers, respectively, so $(1, N)$ means one process can write, and $N$ can read.
+As we'll see, the difference between regular and atomic registers lies in the concurrency guarantees that they offer.

 ### (1, N) Regular register
 This register assumes only one writer, but an arbitrary number of readers.
-This means that one specific process $p$ can write, but any process can read.
+This means that one specific process $p$ can write, but any process (including $p$) can read.

 #### Properties
+A (1, N) regular register provides the following properties:

-First of all, we'd like to provide property **ONRR1 Termination**: if a correct process invokes an operation, then the operation eventually completes.
+- **ONRR1 Termination**: if a correct process invokes an operation, then the operation eventually completes

-We can provide strong guarantees about the values returned by reads as long as there are no concurrent operations: with only a single reader, any `read()` that isn't concurrent with a `write()` returns the last value written.
+- **ONRR2 Validity**:
+    + Any read not concurrent with a write returns the last value written

-However, when the `read()` *is* concurrent with a `write()`, we can only offer minimal guarantees: the returned value can either be the last value written, or the value concurrently being written.
+    + Reads concurrent with a write return the last value written *or* the value concurrently being written

-If the writer crashes during a `write()`, the `write()` on which it crashed is considered to be concurrent with all concurrent and future reads (i.e. any read that did not precede it).
+A note about ONRR2: if the writer crashes, the failed write is considered to be concurrent with all concurrent and future reads

 Therefore, a read after a failed write can return the value that was supposed to be written, or the last value written before that.

-Let's recap these three properties, which we can think of as **ONRR2 Validity**:

-- Any read not concurrent with a write returns the last value written
-- Reads concurrent with a write return the last value written *or* the value concurrently being written
-- If the writer crashes, the failed write is considered to be concurrent with all concurrent and future reads

 In any case, reads always return values that have been, are being, or have been attempted to be written.
 In other words, read values can't be created out of thin air, they must come from somewhere.

 #### Algorithm 1: fail-stop with perfect failure detection
 Let's take a look at how we can implement this with a message passing model.
-This is a fail-stop algorithm with a perfect failure detector:
+The following fail-stop algorithm is fairly simple.
+It uses a perfect failure detector (eventually perfect would not be enough).

+To read, the algorithm simply returns the locally stored value.
+To write, it `bebBroadcast`s a `Write` message with the new value.
+Other processes can acknowledge this with a PL, and update the value (including the process that is being written to, as it also broadcasts the `Write` to itself).
+Once every process has ack'ed, we can complete the write operation by triggering `<onrrWriteReturn>`.

 {% highlight dapseudo linenos %}
 Implements: